-j) If your organization conducts competency assessment:
+- I) If your organization administers examinations: - i.
+Describe the exam format, scoring method and number of rewrites permitted.

-I. Describe the exam format, scoring method and number of rewrites permitted.
-SAME AS LAST YEAR The College does not administer examinations.
+The College does not administer examinations.

 ii.
 Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.